polincdev/DummyCastle/README.md

 ## What is DummyCastle?

-It's a quick and simple solution for developers who want to apply any level of security to their applications and they are not interested in learning to use available libraries.
+It's a quick and simple solution for Java and Dart developers who want to apply any level of security to their applications and they are not interested in learning to use available libraries.

 ## Who is this solution for?
-DummyCastle should be used wherever there is a need to protect information that is not essential.
+DummyCastle should be used whenever there is a need to protect information that is not essential.
 For example, to protect:
 - API keys
 - chats
 - messages